 - Notable landmarks with very small signs or without signs (churches, attractions, administrative buildings, cultural centers, theaters, museums): locate placemarks near the center of the building (do not overlap with the address point).

 - Items that don't have entrances and signs (monuments, attractions, viewpoints, courtyard infrastructure): put placemarks at the actual location of the item, if the item occupies a certain territory — approximately at the center of this territory.

-- Items that occupy large areas (items in the “Health”, “Education”, “Industry” categories, such as hospitals, universities, research institutions, schools, industrial and agricultural enterprises, auto enterprises, warehouses, markets, roadside rest areas, car impounds, driving areas, stadiums, horse racetracks, motor-racing tracks, ski resorts, amusement parks, landfills): put the placemark approximately at the center of the main (administrative) building, and if there is no such building — approximately at the center of the occupied territory.
+- Items that occupy large areas (hospitals, universities, research institutions, schools, industrial and agricultural enterprises, auto enterprises, warehouses, markets, roadside rest areas, car impounds, driving areas, stadiums, horse racetracks, motor-racing tracks, ski resorts, amusement parks, landfills): put the placemark at approximately the center of the main (administrative) building, and if there is no such building, put it at approximately the center of the area.

 - If the building has one organization that has one main and several additional signs, the placemark is placed at the main entrance (under the main sign).

-- For buildings that have indoor maps, like shopping centers: place the organization placemarks approximately at the center of the building.
+- For buildings that have indoor maps as well as for shopping and business centers: place the organization placemarks approximately at the center of the building.